Empowering Dyslexic Thinking in every workplace

 Thanks for submitting the form!

-If your organisation would like to be recognised for making the promise and become part of our workplace movement, or to find out more, email
+If your organisation would like to be recognised for taking the training and becoming part of our workplace movement, email

 employdyslexia@madebydyslexia.org